 Mr. Kaltenböck: Well, there is a concert today, at the Stadtpfarrkirche in Urfahr!
 Generally we sing at school occasions, so you'll definitely be able to hear us at the Summer Event.
 Otherwise, it is always our pleasure to engage ourselves with external performances such as the "200 Jahre Stille Nacht" that took place last Christmas in Steyr.
 Great!
+Thank you for Great!
 Thank you for answering our questions.

-■ ERICA R CAPPIELLO, 7N
+ERICA R CAPPIELLO, 7N